sfc-aqua/quisp/README.md

 in the _error basis_, in which we maintain a description of errors the states have incurred rather than the full state.
 However, unlike QEC simulators, QuISP supports non-Pauli errors, in a limited fashion.

+QuISP is almost endlessly configurable; for example, it is possible to set not only different lengths for different links in the network, but also different gate error rates and memory lifetimes on individual qubits.
+Non-Pauli errors that are at least partially supported in the current release include qubit loss, relaxation to ground state, excitation to excited state, and complete mixing.

 If you are unfamiliar with the research literature or the terminology above, see "Learning more", below.